0 Comments

 I like using arugula instead of lettuce.
 The arugula has a bolder taste that complements the taste of the bacon and "jammy" tomatoes.

-Avocado, arugula, sprouts with cherry tomatoes and nutritional yeast tartine.
+Avocado, arugula, sprouts with cherry tomatoes and umami seasoning tartine.

-This simple breakfast tartine is delicious with a generous sprinkling of nutritional yeast.
-Nutritional yeast is a protein supplement that adds umami to the avocado.
+This simple breakfast tartine is delicious with a generous sprinkling of umami seasoning.

-Use nutritional yeast instead of salt.
-It is very nutritious and a great source of vitamins and minerals.
-However, if you don't have nutritional yeast, a coarse grain salt gives you bursts of saltiness.
+Use umami seasoning nstead of salt.
+It has a variety of functional mushrooms that's good for immunity and memory.
+However, if you don't have the umami seasoning, a coarse grain salt gives you bursts of saltiness.

 Cheddar cheese with sauteed mushrooms and onions tartine.